equinor/appsec-fundamentals-secret-scanning/ex-10/readme.md

 </br>(The Master repo will still be there)
 - join [#appsec](https://equinor.slack.com/archives/CMM6FSW5V) on Slack if you're not already part of the community.
 - bookmark [https://appsec.equinor.com](https://appsec.equinor.com)
-- share from your personal/team's journey with the developer community on #appsec (what made things usesful, good pattern, bad patterns, issues etc ...)
+- share from your personal/team's journey with the developer community on #appsec (what made things useful, good pattern, bad patterns, issues etc ...)
 - give us feedback, there are always room for improvements.
 DM on Slack or email is fine.

 ## Last last words